Nanoonga/chtml-masonry/README.md

 ## Strategy

-CSS solutions to the masonry layout are fast, but they're fragile and nonobvious.
-Conventional JS solutions are slow, because they manipulate the nodes of a rendered DOM in situ.
+CSS solutions to the masonry layout are fragile but fast.

+Conventional JS solutions are robust but slow.

-Next to CSS, Computed HTML is the next fastest layout strategy because
+Computed HTML is robust *and* fast, because

 * the browser is optimized for rendering DOMs from streams of tags, and
 * the attributes of every tag can be known or computed in advance, therefore
 * the renderer will never have to backtrack or repaint.

+These listings demonstrate the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.

 ### High Definition Displays

-Thumbnail images are fetched at a multiple of the device pixel ratio if `image width >= (display width * device pixel ratio)`.
+Thumbnail images are fetched at a multiple of the device pixel ratio if `device pixel ratio > 1 and image width >= (display width * device pixel ratio)`.

-This will show the sharpest rendition on all displays at all times.
+This will show the sharpest rendition on all displays.

 Whether high-resolution thumbnails are worth their download bandwidth on devices with a pixel ratio > 2 is philosophical.
-For mobile devices, such densities are the result of Google's failure to define a display standard comparable to Apple's Retina.
-Google provisions bitmap assets up to 3x for Android even if some devices have a device pixel ratio greater than that.

-These listings demonstrate the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.

 ## Algorithm